tannerhelland/PhotoDemon/README.txt

 What doesn't PhotoDemon do?
 -------------------------------------------------------------------------------------
 :: Painting tools.
 	PhotoDemon does not provide any painting tools.
-These are coming, but they will not make the cut for version 5.4.
+These are coming, but they did not make the cut for version 5.4.

 :: Advanced color management (ICC profiles)